rdipardo/libmoreinttypes/CONTRIBUTING.md

-# Contributing

-#### Start by reading the [Code of Conduct][]

-Browse the [open issues][].
-Feel free to open a new issue if nothing is available.

-Fork the main branch.
-Read about [making forks][] if you need help with this step.

-Clone your fork.

-Make sure the project compiles on your machine by following the [build instructions][].

 ## Pull Request Process

-This library is tested with the [CppUTest](https://cpputest.github.io) framework.
+This library is tested with the [Check](https://libcheck.github.io/check) unit testing framework.

 If you are contributing to the library's API, you need to:

-- look at some [sample test cases] to get familiar with the macros used by CppUTest
+- read [this tutorial] on writing tests for Check
 - find a [test suite] related to the *module* (i.e. header file) you worked on
 - if your module is brand new, create a new suite and write your tests there